sammcj/smcleod/content/posts/2024-12-04-bringing-kv-context-quantisation-to-ollama/index.md

 Start Ollama and Q8_0 quantisation will be used for the K/V context cache by default.

+If you run into issues with quality however - you can simply disable K/V context cache quantisation by setting `OLLAMA_KV_CACHE_TYPE` environment variable to `f16` or not setting it at all.
+This is even easier if you run Ollama in a container as you can simply run two containers with different configurations (as there's practically no overhead to running multiple containers).

 ### Implementation Limitations

 See [what wasn't included in the PR](#what-wasnt-included-in-the-pr) for more information on these limitations.